Start: Tuesday 23 April 2019

 This phase of work pedestrianised the section of King Street between Prince of Wales Road and Rose Lane, creating a new high-quality link for those on foot and bike.
 The reduction of car movements from side roads will help address congestion on Rose Lane.
 Scheme plans are available on this page.

-We consulted on proposals for changes to the Prince of Wales Road/Rose Lane area of the city throughout February.
-You can download and view the details from the Download proposal plans box on this page.
+We consulted on proposals for changes to the Prince of Wales Road/Rose Lane area of the city throughout February 2018.
+Scheme plans are available on this page.

 The Norwich Highways Agency Committee approved proposals for the area at their meeting on 7 June 2018.

 Proposals put forward were informed by detailed traffic modelling and represent what’s best for the city in terms of traffic flow and pedestrian/cyclist provision.

 The impact of the other city centre changes has been taken into account and this data shows that the original strategic proposal (from 2009) to remove general traffic from Prince of Wales Road and make Rose Lane two-way no longer delivers the objectives of this scheme.

 The overall scheme will be delivered in a series of phases.
 The final order and timing of these phases will be decided once feedback from the consultation has been reviewed.
 It is likely that the first phase to be delivered will be Rose Lane/King Street as early as September 2018, with Mountergate following in early 2019.